Argaadya/markov-chain/LBB.md

-# LBB Markov Chain
+# Learn By Building Markov Chain

-Create random sentences by making a text generator using the `theoffice` dataset from `schrute` package or your own choice of dataset.
+Create random sentences by making a text generator using the `theoffice` dataset from `schrute` package.
 The dataset is consists of dialogue transcript from `The Office` series throughout all seasons.
+You may also use your own choice of dataset.
 The rubrics for the LBB are as follows:

 ## Input Data